mohammedhrima/Raytracer/README.md

     + up: to zoom in
     + down: to zoom out

-+ move mouse for rotation
++ rotation   : move the mouse
-+ cliqe keys (up, down, left, right) for translation
++ translation: clique keys (up, down, left, right)
++ animation  : set FRAMES_LEN macros to a nonzero positive value